 B. Testing Procedure

 For acceptance testing, obtain representative samples from the last practical point before incorporation, but before consolidation.
+The DME may adjust sample location and target air content, to ensure safe sampling location and adequate in place air content is achieved for freeze-thaw durability.

 1. Sampling from Grade